dfinity/interface-spec/spec/index.md

 -   If the `wasm_module` starts with byte sequence `[0x1f, 0x8b, 0x08]`, the system parses `wasm_module` as a gzip-compressed WebAssembly binary.

--   If the `wasm_module` starts with the byte sequence `0xd9 0xd9 0xf7 `, the system parses `wasm_module` as a self describing CBOR encoding of a map that specifies: an optional canister identifier `storage_canister` and a list of hash values, `[h0,h1,...,hk]`.
+-   If the `wasm_module` starts with the byte sequence `[0xd9, 0xd9, 0xf7]`, the system parses `wasm_module` as a self describing CBOR encoding of a map that specifies: an optional canister identifier `storage_canister` and a list of hash values, `[h0,h1,...,hk]`.
 In this case, the system looks up in the chunk store of `storage_canister` (or that of the target canister if this parameter is not provided) blobs corresponding to `h1,...,hk`, concatenates them to obtain a blob of bytes and checks that `h0` is the hash of the resulting blob.
-The caller must be the controller of the `storage_canister`.
+The caller must be a controller of the `storage_canister`.
 If the lookup succeeds, then the system interprets the blob as a vanilla wasm module (or a gzipped one) per the rules above.

 The optional `sender_canister_version` parameter can contain the caller's canister version.
 If provided, its value must be equal to `ic0.canister_version`.